agalati/steadydose/TERMS.md

 ---

-## 6. SteadyDose Pro Subscription
+## 6. SteadyDose Pro

-SteadyDose Pro is an optional paid subscription that unlocks additional features, including PDF export.
-Subscriptions are billed through your Apple ID account and are subject to:

-- **Apple's Media Services Terms and Conditions** — billing, renewals, and refunds are governed by Apple.
+SteadyDose Pro is an optional one-time purchase that permanently unlocks additional features, including PDF export.
+The purchase is processed through your Apple ID account and is subject to **Apple's Media Services Terms and Conditions** — billing and refunds are governed by Apple.
-- Subscriptions renew automatically unless cancelled at least 24 hours before the end of the current period.
-- You can manage or cancel your subscription at any time in your device's App Store settings.

 We reserve the right to change the features included in SteadyDose Pro or adjust pricing with reasonable notice.
+Existing purchasers will not be charged again for features they have already unlocked.

 ---